oscal-compass/community/GOVERNANCE.md

 ## Governance Structure Overview

 The OSCAL Compass Project has a two-level governance structure with an Oversight Committee (across all projects) and Project Maintainers (individual projects).
-The oversight committee members are also known as **core maintainers** of the OSCAL-Compass project and only they would be included in the CNCF maintainers list for OSCAL-Compass.

 Except where otherwise noted, decisions should always start at the most local level of project governance.
 If a decision only affects a single project, the discussion should start with the project maintainers.
 While communication between the different project teams is important as they are all interconnected, minor decisions do not need organization-wide consensus and can be moved forward at the project level.

-In case of any conflict between the decision of the oversight committee and that of individual projects, the decision of the oversight committee will be binding.
+While technical decisions for a project reside with its maintainers, the Oversight Committee may be asked to help mediate cross-project disputes or resolve decisions that a project's maintainers are unable to reach a consensus on.
+In such cases, the decision of the oversight committee shall be binding on the project(s).

 ### Project Maintainers overview